chrissnell/crabby/README.md

 ![Multi-POP Performance Graph in Grafana](https://chrissnell.github.io/crabby/images/crabby-datadog.png "Graphing Crabby metrics in a Datadog dashboard")

+## Prometheus
+Crabby has experimental support for sending metrics to Prometheus via a pushgateway.
+The `config.yaml` in the `examples` directory will get you started.
+If you specify a namespace, it will be applied as a grouping: `crabby => NAMESPACE`.
+Otherwise, it uses a default grouping of `instance => HOSTNAME`.

 # Using Crabby
 Crabby is configured by a YAML file that you pass via the `-config` flag.
 If you don't pass the `-config` flag, Crabby looks for a `config.yaml` by default.
 This config file defines the sites that you want to test, as well as the destinations for the metrics that are generated (Graphite or Datadog or both).
 If you're using the `selenium` probe, you'll also need to specify the endpoint hostname and port for the Selenium API server.